1 out of 25 employees leave their new job due to substandard onboarding experiences.

 Excel is not inherently secure.

-This can be a big issue during onboarding, with your HR department holding sensitive employee information.
+This can be a big issue during onboarding, with your HR department holding sensitive employee information like Social Security numbers and employee background checks.
 It falls on the company to make sure employee data is protected, and spreadsheets are not the best way to do that.
 There’s no way to employ fine-tuned control over can see what and when.
 How do you prevent individuals with full access from sending important information to others?

 This happened for the airline manufacturer Boeing.
 In 2017, it was reported that an employee sent his spouse a spreadsheet containing employees’ names, Social Security numbers, birthdays, and code numbers.
 The security break affected 36,000 workers in four states.
 This set off a cybersecurity breach; one that could have been prevented if Boeing used a more secure SaaS tool for housing its employees’ information.